-A local’s guide to Bermagui’s coastal walks this autumn
+A local’s guide to Bermagui’s coastal walks this winter

 Bermagui, a small coastal village at the northern end of the unspoilt Sapphire Coast, enjoys clear, crisp weather during autumn and winter.
 Ideal for stretching your legs, Bermagui’s coastal walks to the north and south are both easy to medium grade with several rest areas along the way.

 When you set out, wear a hat and sturdy enclosed footwear.
 Take water, a snack, weatherproof clothing if necessary, and don’t forget your camera and binoculars.
 You may want to organise a car shuttle.

 Your journey along the 10km medium grade coastal walk north to Wallaga Lake begins at the world renowned and multiple award winning Blue Pool, independently rated 6 out of 8 of the best natural rock pools in the world!
 From the viewing platform take in the spectacular coastal and ocean views from Goalen Head to Montague Island or choose the steps down to sea level for a close up experience.

 On to Dickinson Point, Horseshoe Bay, Bermagui Point, our beautiful harbour and Fishermen’s Wharf complex, on beach or bush tracks past lagoons with abundant birdlife.
 Towards the end of the walk you reach Camel Rock, a striking rock formation over 450 million years old.
 From behind the viewing platform, take the bush track looking out for Horse Head Rock on the way.
 Believed to be over 500 million years old, its sheer size and unspoilt location will take your breath away.